aliyun/terraform-provider-alicloud/website/docs/r/vpn_gateway.html.markdown

                         This field is ignored when enable_ssl is false.
 * `description` - (Optional) The description of the VPN instance.
 * `vswitch_id` - (Optional, ForceNew, Available in v1.56.0+) The VPN belongs the vswitch_id, the field can't be changed.
+* `tags` - (Optional, Available in v1.160.0+) The tags of VPN gateway.
+* `auto_pay` - (Optional, Available in v1.160.0+)  Whether to pay automatically.
+Default value: `true`.
+Valid values:
+  `false`: If automatic payment is not enabled, you need to go to the order center to complete the payment after the order is generated.
+  `true`: Enable automatic payment, automatic payment order.

 ## Attributes Reference